 Yeah, you all know this guy, right?
 Dunkey the memester.
 Dunkey the troll.
 Dunkey the guy who you watch when you want to have a laugh.
 Dunkey, the only person who praises Knack 2 as an undisputed masterpiece.

-I honestly don’t know what to say about this guy that most people don’t already know by now.
-He’s just really funny.
-The way he manipulates video game footage into the most comedic of situations combined with his cartoonish voice and overconfident attitude is just hilarious to me and a lot of people.
-And I appreciate how all of his videos are short too, so the jokes don’t outstay their welcome.
+This guy is mainly known for his video game parodies and the way he manipulates gameplay into the most comedic of situations combined with his cartoonish voice and overconfident attitude.
+A lot of the times, he’ll act like one of the worst games ever is actually really great or how one of the greatest games ever kicks his ass too much.
 It’s the kind of humor you can only produce through an interactive medium like video games, and I just love how the guy comes up with these hilariously brilliant strategies provided by whatever he plays to make progress in the most unorthodox manner possible.
 Particularly with Mario games.
+Those Mario Maker videos he does crack me up all the time.

-If you’re not subscribed to this guy yet, you really should be.
-Most Youtube comedians tend to run dry on material after doing the schtick for as long as he has, but Dunkey still manages to deliver laugh-out-loud content on a consistent basis to this very day.
+If you’re not subscribed to this guy yet, I really do recommend at least trying him out.
+Most Youtube comedians tend to run dry on material after doing the schtick for as long as he has, but Dunkey still manages to deliver laugh-out-loud content on a consistent basis for me to this very day.
 Quality comedy channel.
 Can’t recommend him enough.
-Wish we had someone equivalent to him in the Anitube world, but unfortunately his kind of humor requires interactive media in order to work.
-Although he does do the occasional movie video that’s funny, so…

 If you’re a fighting game fan, chances are you know who Maximillian Dood is.
 Personally, I’m not really into that genre, so I didn’t get introduced to him until I started looking up Jump Force videos and found he did one where he and his (awesome) friends rated all of the characters’ specials.
 Said video got a lot of hate from anime fans, but I really liked it because it’s true that technically speaking a lot of the super moves don’t look great, and I’ve slowly but surely became a big fan of his.

-He’s also a giant fan of other games too, with Final Fantasy VII being the most notable one.
+He’s also a giant fan of Final Fantasy VII as well.
 I love his excitement for the remake, and he’s been streaming the original game as well with some mods to make it more challenging.
 I’ve heard he’s even had contact with some of the people behind the remake, although I’ve yet to actually see that video.
 Max is a very emotional guy though, so if he’s talking about something he loves, chances are he’s going to get heartfelt and you’re going to feel some emotions as well.
+That’s how engaging of a Youtube personality he is, or at least to me.

 Even if you’re not into fighting games, watching Max will most likely ignite something within you because of how passionate an Internet personality he is.
 I cannot stress enough how much this guy can make you happy and ignite passions just through his own happiness and passions.
 Of all the Youtubers on here, he’s probably the one I’d recommend the most because of how universal his appeal is despite his content catering to specific niches.
 I love the man and he loves his fans.